elastest/elastest.io-docs/docs/web-browsers/outside-testing.md

 DesiredCapabilities caps = new DesiredCapabilities().chrome();
 caps.setCapability("live", true);
+caps.setCapability("elastestTimeout", 0);
 WebDriver driver = new RemoteWebDriver(new URL("https://MY_REMOTE_WEB_BROWSER_URL.com"), caps);

 // Firefox

 DesiredCapabilities caps = new DesiredCapabilities().firefox();
 caps.setCapability("live", true);
+caps.setCapability("elastestTimeout", 0);
 WebDriver driver = new RemoteWebDriver(new URL("https://MY_REMOTE_WEB_BROWSER_URL.com"), caps);</code></pre>
 </div>

 <div id="js-test" class="web-langs" hidden>
 <pre><code class="javascript">// Chrome

+var caps = {
+    live : true,
+    elastestTimeout :  0
+};

 var browserBuilder = new webdriver.Builder().forBrowser("chrome");
 browserBuilder.usingServer("https://MY_REMOTE_WEB_BROWSER_URL.com");
+browserBuilder.withCapabilities(caps)
 driver = browserBuilder.build();

 // Firefox

+var caps = {
+    live : true,
+    elastestTimeout :  0
+};

 var browserBuilder = new webdriver.Builder().forBrowser("firefox");
 browserBuilder.usingServer("https://MY_REMOTE_WEB_BROWSER_URL.com");
+browserBuilder.withCapabilities(caps)
-driver = browserBuilder.build();</code></pre>
+driver = browserBuilder.build();
+</code></pre>
 </div>

 <p>
 That's all the extra configuration needed.
+As you can see, two custom capabilities of ElasTest are indicated:</p>

+- **`live`**: this capability tells ElasTest to display the session in the WebBrowsers section of the GUI.
+- **`elastestTimeout`** (optional): allows you to set a timeout (in seconds) to end the session automatically if you do not interact with the browser through selenium.
+The default value, if the capability is not used, is 60 and in the example above it is set to 0, which disables timeout (infinite).

+You can also make use of the capability **`testName`**, which associates the session id with the name of the test and allows you to differentiate your tests in the ElasTest GUI.

-The rest of the code is exactly the same as in a regular Selenium test.
+<p> The rest of the code is exactly the same as in a regular Selenium test.
 Whenever you run it, ElasTest will launch the requested browser on-demand and the test will be remotely executed against it.
 </p>